-Jeffrey P. Gold, M.D., is a nationally recognized leader and tireless advocate for transforming academic medicine and health care delivery.
+Jeffrey P. Gold, M.D., is a nationally recognized leader and tireless advocate for transforming higher education, academic medicine and health care delivery.

-As UNMC’s chief executive officer, Dr. Gold is responsible for all aspects of campus administration, including its annual operating budget of more than $740 million, a staff of about 5,000 and its 3,800 students.
-Additionally, the clinical enterprise has 6,500 employees and an operating budget of more than $1.5 billion.
+As UNMC’s chief executive officer, Dr. Gold is responsible for all aspects of campus leadership, program quality and operations, including seven colleges, numerous institutes, a staff and faculty of about 5,000 and its 3,800 students.
+Additionally, Nebraska Medicine has over 6,500 employees and an operating budget of well more than $1.5 billion.
 The combined economic impact of the “500-mile campus” academic health center exceeds $4 billion.

-Dr. Gold holds a health professions academic appointment at the rank of professor in the College of Medicine and in the College of Public Health.
-He serves as a University of Nebraska System Vice President.
+Dr. Gold holds a health professions academic appointment at the rank of professor in the College of Medicine, as well as in the College of Public Health, where his research interests in population health are concentrated.

-Prior to joining UNMC, Dr. Gold served as Chancellor of the University of Toledo’s health science campus, which includes the Colleges of Medicine, Nursing, Pharmacy, Health Science and Human Service, and Graduate Medical Study.
-In that role, Dr. Gold had full leadership responsibility of the clinical, education and research programs, the faculty practice plan and the clinical delivery system.
-As Dean of the University of Toledo’s College of Medicine and Life Sciences, Dr. Gold was responsible for the cultivation and recruitment of faculty, development and implementation of its curriculum and ensuring the highest level of education for its students, residents and faculty.
+Prior to joining UNMC, Dr. Gold served as chancellor of the University of Toledo’s academic and clinical health sciences, which includes the colleges of Medicine, Nursing, Pharmacy, Health Science and Human Service, and Graduate Studies.
+In that role, Dr. Gold had full leadership responsibility of the clinical, education and research programs, the faculty practice plan and the integrated hospital and ambulatory health care delivery system.

-Dr. Gold graduated from the Cornell University College of Engineering, where he majored in theoretical and applied mechanics.
-He earned his M.D. from the Weill Cornell College of Medicine and completed his general surgery residency at The New York Hospital and Memorial Hospital, where he served as the administrative chief resident; and his cardiothoracic residency training at the Brigham and Women’s Hospital with additional training in pediatric cardiac surgery at the Boston Children’s Hospital of Harvard Medical School.
+Dr. Gold is a proud graduate of the Cornell University College of Engineering, where he received a degree in theoretical and applied mechanics.
+He earned his M.D. from the Weill Cornell College of Medicine and completed his general surgery residency at The New York – Presbyterian Hospital and Memorial Sloan Kettering Cancer Center, where he later served as the administrative chief resident.
+He completed his cardiothoracic surgical fellowship training at the Brigham and Women’s Hospital with additional training in pediatric cardiac surgery at the Boston Children’s Hospital of Harvard Medical School.

-Dr. Gold's service has included more than 50 professional committees and more than 100 national organizations, volunteer boards, government/public health councils, and industry.
-He was recently elected to chair the American Medical Association’s Council on Medical Education and the Liaison Committee on Medical Education.
+Dr. Gold's national leadership is extensive, and has included more than 50 national professional committees and more than 100 national organizations, volunteer boards, government/public health councils, and industry.
+He has recently served as the Chair the American Medical Association’s Council on Medical Education and the AMA/AAMC’s Liaison Committee on Medical Education.
 He is a member of the AMA House of Delegates.
 Dr. Gold has also served in numerous roles on governing boards and as the elected leader of regional and national professional, accreditation and advocacy organizations in the educational, research and clinical care delivery sectors.

 He has been married for more than 40 years to a physician and has two adult children, currently residing in New York and San Francisco.